amolarora/amolarora/README.md

 I am an aspiring full stack developer.
 I am currently an Advanced Software Development Intern at Mission Ready.
-I am a recent Computer Science graduate from University of Auckland.
+I am also a recent Computer Science graduate from University of Auckland.